dwamara/struts-examples/quarkus/README.md

 # Quarkus example

-This is a simple example how to use Struts 2 with [Quarkus](https://quarkus.io/).
-Quarkus doesn't support JSPs but yoy can use Freemarker instead or writing directly into HttpServletResponse.
+This is a simple example how to use Struts2 with [Quarkus](https://quarkus.io/).
+Quarkus doesn't support JSPs but you can use Freemarker instead or writing directly into HttpServletResponse.

 In `application.properties` has been defined `quarkus.oidc.enabled=false` to disable redirecting to `/auth` even if the "oidc" extension has not been loaded.
 You will also notice a warning when starting Quarkus - just ignore it.